joyce-paul/Project_1-Game/README.md

 - I began the project by creating a basic structure on HTML and CSS using Bootstrap.
 This was followed by creating an alert message on the javascript file to see if it works.
 I then created the game logic to see if it works.

+- What I've learned through this process: I've learned that it's important to break tasks down into smaller sizes.
+This has a two-pronged effect.
+It makes the tasks more achievable and helps you to complete them.

 7) Unsolved Problems:
 - Append.
 CSS animation keyframes
 - Set timeout message of You WIN, You LOSE, IT IS A TIE.